These classes are for:

 ** Choking hazards **

-3 and 4 year olds are still prone to put things in their mouths and noses, so please be aware.
+Please be EXTREMELY aware of choking hazards for children under 3.
 Do not bring beads or cut straws (smaller than 3cm), or small items to any class and only use large crayons.
-Ask the teacher upfront if there is a specific child that you need to keep an eye on.
+When they have to tear and stick paper, also make sure that it is bigger pieces.
 Please think about this at all times, and follow your own common sense when you prep and present a class.

 THE ‘recipe’/ PROCESS

-Keep an eye on the time and pick 2 or 3 of the steps below.
+Keep an eye on the time and leave games out if needed.
 Do not rush the children to get through everything.
-It should be a relaxed and fun experience.
+It must be a relaxed and fun experience.

 [3-5 minutes, depending on the size of the class]